merkle-open/SitecoreBlog/docs/_posts/2023-12-06-UI-Testing-Sitecore-pages-with-BackstopJS.md

 6) Diff with errors marked (click on it)

 ![alt text](../files/2023/12/06/02-diff.png "Diff")

 The magenta colored areas show the difference between the screenshots.
 In this case, the dots were slightly shifted and can be ignored.
+You can slide the vertical line to see the difference between the reference and test image.

 # Integration to Azure DevOps Pipeline